metabrainz/listenbrainz-server/docs/maintainers/docker-image.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If Github Actions is unavailable or you want to take advantage of local docker build cache, you can use the `docker/push.sh` script.
+You will need to be correctly authenticated to docker hub to push this image.
 From the repository root, invoke the script with desired docker image tag.
-For eg:
+For example:

 .. code-block:: bash